-As a child sitting in church as a kid, Xanthis admits he, like many kids, didn’t listen too closely.
+Sitting in church as a child, Xanthis admits he didn’t listen too closely.

 “I mean, a 10-year-old is gonna get bored in church,” Xanthis says.
 “That’s the reality of the situation… and that’s nobody’s fault.
 It’s just that the kid has maybe attention deficit disorder or is thinking about a video game they played that morning!”

-Tuning out to the Bible as a kid means that now, as an adult playing John on a hit TV series, there have been several times when Xanthis has been impacted by the Bible’s stories freshly on set.
+Tuning out to the Bible then means that now, as an adult playing John, there have been several times when Xanthis has been impacted by the Bible’s stories freshly on set.